Soldann/CaRLi-V/README.md

 ```

 ## Usage
 Several launch files exist to facilitate the running of the pipeline.
-If running on live data, the nodes expect LiDAR messages to be broadcast on the topic `/hesai_lidar` as a PointCloud2 topic, RADAR ADC data to be broadcast as an Image on `/radar_ADC`, and image data in `/camera/image_raw`.
-Otherwise, see [Testing](#testing) for testing with an annotated dataset.

 To run the full pipeline:
 ```